-We expected a walk in the park.
+We expected our Mount Liamuiga Hike in St. Kitts to be a walk in the park.
+It turns out that the Volcano hike of St. Kitts is a grand adventure.
 After all, who would have thought that there was an amazing adventure awaiting us on the tiny island nation of St. Kitts?
 When we think of the Caribbean, we picture vacationers sitting at the pool bar, drinking margaritas and never leaving the beach.
-This was not the case when we went to the Marriott Resort as part of their Blog from Paradise promotion.
+This was not the case when we went to the Marriott Resort.

 St. Kitts is a destination for people that want to experience the true flavour of the islands.
 People that want to get off the resort and sample life in the Caribbean while not venturing too far out of their comfort zone.
 St. Kitts has it all.
 Beaches, rainforests, parties and beauty.

 Loaded with our packed lunch courtesy of the Marriott, we started the climb following our trusty guide Dion.
-He filled our heads with facts and information about the mountains history and environment while entertaining us with his fun sense of humour and hearty laugh.
+He filled our heads with facts and information.
+We learned about the mountains’ history and the environment while being entertained us with his fun sense of humour and hearty laugh.

 Education on Vacation